 - (iii) General.
 To ensure that signs are erected and maintained in a safe and aesthetic manner, all signs designed to be visible from any public street or road within the Cullowhee Planning Area shall be properly permitted and inspected for compliance with the applicable codes of the State of North Carolina and Jackson County and other applicable sections of this section. - (iv) Maintenance requirements.
-The following maintenance requirements shall be observed for all signs visible from any public street or road within the Cullowhee Planning Area. - No sign shall have more than 20 percent of its surface area covered with disfigured, cracked, ripped, or peeling paint or poster paper for a period of more than 30 successive days. - 2) No sign shall be allowed to stand with bent or broken sign facing, broken supports, loose appendages or struts, or be allowed to stand more than 15 degrees away from the perpendicular for a period of more than 30 successive days. - 3) No sign shall be allowed to have weeds, vines, or other vegetation growing upon it and obstructing its view from the roadway from which it is to be viewed for a period of more than 30 successive days. - 4) No internally lit sign shall be allowed to stand with only partial illumination for a period of more than 30 successive days. - 5) If a sign or sign structure is damaged due to factors other than vandalism or other criminal acts such that more than 50 percent of the value is lost, with such determination made by the Planning Director, any repair or replacement must be done in conformance with this section.
+The following maintenance requirements shall be observed for all signs visible from any public street or road within the Cullowhee Planning Area. - No sign shall have more than 20 percent of its surface area covered with disfigured, cracked, ripped, or peeling paint or poster paper for a period of more than 30 successive days. - 2) No sign shall be allowed to stand with bent or broken sign facing, broken supports, loose appendages or struts, or be allowed to stand more than 15 degrees away from the perpendicular for a period of more than 30 successive days. - 3) No sign shall be allowed to have weeds, vines, or other vegetation growing upon it and obstructing its view from the roadway from which it is to be viewed for a period of more than 30 successive days. - 4) No internally lit sign shall be allowed to stand with only partial illumination for a period of more than 30 successive days.

+- 5) If a sign or sign structure is damaged due to factors other than vandalism or other criminal acts such that more than 50 percent of the value is lost, with such determination made by the Planning Director, any repair or replacement must be done in conformance with this section.
 If a sign or sign structure is damaged due to vandalism or other criminal act, it may be repaired or replaced, regardless of cost, but it must be repaired or replaced to the same specifications to which and with the same materials of which the sign was constructed prior to the act that caused the damage. - 6) All banners, flags, and similar items shall be maintained so as to be free of tears, rips, discoloration, and/or fading.
 Any banner, flag, or similar item not so maintained may be removed without notice by the Planning Director. - (j) Inspection.
-The Planning Director may inspect all signs for compliance with these maintenance requirements.

-(k) Structural and Construction Requirements

-(iii) All on-premises signs allowed by this article shall be constructed in accordance with the requirements of the North Carolina State Building Code.
+The Planning Director may inspect all signs for compliance with these maintenance requirements. - (k) Structural and Construction Requirements - (iii) All on-premises signs allowed by this article shall be constructed in accordance with the requirements of the North Carolina State Building Code. - (I) Variances - (m) Requirements for variances.
+The Cullowhee Planning Council shall have authority to hear and act upon applications for variances as set forth in Section 3.7.20 of this Ordinance.